Lady Lazarus | Bio

 lady lazarus is the solo music project of melissa ann sweat...

-a singer-songwriter, artist, and creative writer from San Jose, who has lived and toured throughout the U.S. and is now residing in Santa Cruz County, CA.
+a singer-songwriter, artist, and creative writer originally from San Jose, who has lived and toured throughout the U.S. and is now residing in Santa Cruz County, CA.

 Since her first release, Mantic in 2011, Lady Lazarus has received significant attention for her singular brand of spirited and enchanting, “dream folk-pop” composed for mainly voice and keyboard/piano.
 Among Lady Lazarus’ influences are Tom Waits, Guided By Voices, Joanna Newsom, Bill Callahan, and Vashti Bunyan; she has also garnered comparisons to Cat Power, Grouper, Regina Spektor, Daniel Johnston, Erik Satie, and Philip Glass.

-In 2013, while living in Los Angeles, Lady Lazarus self-released her second album All My Love In Half Light to wide acclaim, including an LA Weekly feature, a 7.8 album review from Pitchfork, NPR music video premiere, and more.
+In 2013, while living in Los Angeles, Lady Lazarus self-released her second album All My Love In Half Light to wide acclaim, including an LA Weekly feature, a 7.8 album review from Pitchfork, SPIN track premiere, NPR music video premiere, and more.
 A highlight of the year was opening for Youth Lagoon on two nights—one at the historic El Rey Theatre in Los Angeles.

 Lady Lazarus released her latest album, Miracles, on March 3, 2015 receiving praise from The New York Times, Consequence of Sound, Magnet Magazine, Clash, Diffuser, and more.
 She is currently completing her first book, making art, working on a book, her blog, creating new art and songs, and looking forward to playing shows in the San Francisco Bay Area and beyond.